RossAscends/STMP/README.md

 ### Adding Presets

-- If you want to add more presets for Instruct formats or hyperparameter Samplers, put the JSON file into the appropciate folder:
+- If you want to add more presets for Instruct formats or hyperparameter Samplers, put the JSON file into the appropriate folder:
 - Samplers go in `/public/api-presets/`
 - Instruct formats go in`/public/instructFormats/`
 - It's highly reccomended to review the structure of the default STMP preset files.